 Savory muffins sounded weird to us at first, too.
 And then we tasted these bad boys.
 The squash is just sweet enough and the feta compliments it perfectly, adding nice pockets of cheesy goodness through the dough.
 Bonus: These don’t even require a pat of butter!

-We know this sounds strange, but just trust us.
-Fennel bulb’s lightly licorice flavor pairs perfectly with slightly sweet raisins for a refreshing and healthy snack.
-The light dressing is just enough to add some moisture and tang without making the salad soggy after sitting for a while.
+27. Fennel, Apple, and Raisin Salad We know this sounds strange, but just trust us.
+Fennel bulb’s lightly licorice flavor pairs perfectly with slightly sweet raisins and tart apples for a refreshing and healthy snack.
+The flavorful, citrusy dressing is just enough to add some moisture and tang without making the salad soggy after sitting for a while.

 Have a favorite fall snack we missed?
 Share the recipe in the comments below or tweet us @greatist!